scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 this is amortised, as the extension grows, the boilerplate required for each function(s) remains.

-The standard python build system ``distutils`` supports compiling C-extensions from a ``setup.py``, which is rather convenient:
+The standard python build system, ``setuptools``, supports compiling C-extensions via a ``setup.py`` file:

 .. literalinclude:: python_c_api/setup.py
    :language: python

-This can be compiled:
+The setup file is called as follows:

 .. sourcecode:: console